-Violence in nation’s capital is a day of reckoning for social media
+Violence in nation’s capital is a day of reckoning for social media.
+Twitter locks Trump account.

+The move was an unprecedented rebuke of Trump by Twitter, which has long been a preferred megaphone for the president.
+Twitter said Trump’s account would remain locked for 12 hours and the ban could be extended if Trump did not agree to delete several tweets that rejected the election results and appeared to incite violence.
+The company also said it would permanently suspend Trump’s account if he continued to violate its policies against violent threats and election misinformation.

+Twitter’s action followed a torrent of criticism aimed at social media companies for their role in spreading misinformation and being a bullhorn for Trump as a pro-Trump mob stormed the Capitol building Wednesday and halted the certification of Electoral College votes.

-SAN FRANCISCO — On Twitter, users called on Wednesday for the company’s chief executive, Jack Dorsey, to take down President Donald Trump’s account.
+On Twitter, users had called for the company’s chief executive, Jack Dorsey, to take down Trump’s account.
 Civil rights groups weighed in, saying action by social media companies against calls for political violence was “long overdue.”
 And even venture capitalists who had reaped riches from investing in social media urged Twitter and Facebook to do more.

 “For four years you’ve rationalized this terror.
 Inciting violent treason is not a free speech exercise,” Chris Sacca, a tech investor who had invested in Twitter, wrote to Dorsey and Facebook’s chief executive, Mark Zuckerberg.
 “If you work at those companies, it’s on you too.
 Shut it down.”